bootchk/nRF5rawProtocol/readme.md

 Raw Wireless Protocol for nRF5

 Status: Works, but changes still in progress.

-Usually compiles cleanly.
-Tested on nrf52DK and RedBear BLE Nano.
-Currently the two communicate, but there seem to be many CRC errors.
+    - Usually compiles cleanly.
+    - Tested on nrf52DK and RedBear BLE Nano.
+The two communicate, but there are many CRC errors?
+    - Testing integration with external library sleepSync

 About
 -